whitzz014/GameDev1/README.md

 - particles are small bit of geometry created by the game engine
     - can create effects like fire, water, other chaotic systems

+## __Week 11__
+### __Tags__
+---
+- reference word which can assign to one or more GameObj
+- help identify GameObjs for scripting purposes
+- dont need to manually drag and drop, so it saves time when using same code for multiple GameObjs
+- useful triggers in collider control scripts
+- need to work out wheteher the player is interacting with an enemy, prop, or a collectable for example
+- each GameObj may only have one tag